Ghantasala (musician): Death

 Ghantasala died on 11 February 1974, two months after his 51st birthday, due to cardiac arrest at a hospital in Chennai.
 The last song he recorded was for a documentary – Bhadrachala Ramadasu Vaibhavam (music by Master Venu) from the hospital bed the day before his death.

 Legacy

 The Indian government released a postage stamp and first day cover to celebrate Ghantasala's work on 11 February 2003.
 He is the first movie singer-composer of the south to be accorded this honour.
 The US Postal Department has released a postal stamp on Ghantasala on 6 October 2014.
 The postal stamp was jointly released by the North American Telugu Society (NATS) in collaboration with Telugu Literary and Cultural Association (TLCA) in New York.

 Various awards named after Ghantasala are given every year, including the "Ghantasala melody king award".
-Recipients of this award include playback singers K J Yesudas and P Suseela, and Indian Idol Sri Ramachandra.
+Recipients of this award include playback singers K J Yesudas and P. Susheela, and Indian Idol Sri Ramachandra.
 Ghantasala Arts Academy has instituted the "Ghantasala National Award"; the first winner was playback singer S. P. Balasubrahmanyam.